Last updated on August 13th, 2025 at 10:42 am

 Ans.
 The three techniques of intrinsic motivation are as follows

-For example, telling the player that the goal is to cover 100 m distance in shortest time.
-In this, knowledge of the goal helps the player to reach towards it,
+For example, telling the player that the goal is to cover a 100 m distance in the shortest time.
+In this, knowledge of the goal helps the player to reach it,

 (ii) Equipment and Surroundings.
-Modern equipment and healthy surroundings like well maintained playgrounds, latest sports equipment, etc., act: as motivating factors for high performance.
+Modern equipment and healthy surroundings like well-maintained playgrounds, the latest sports equipment, etc., act: as motivating factors for high performance.

 (iij) Positive Attitude.
-Positive attitude enhances the level of intrinsic motivation and helps in accepting external motivation, Sportsperson with a positive attitude gives his/her best to win the game.
+A positive attitude enhances the level of intrinsic motivation and helps in accepting external motivation, Sportsperson with a positive attitude gives his/her best to win the game.

 Such people always show confidence in themselves despite having difficult situations.
 Coaches and trainers also play an important role in imparting a positive attitude.